 Grant was the top commander for the Union side at the end of the Civil War and became the 18th President after Andrew Johnson’s disastrous term.
 Recently, Grant’s eight years in office have been re-evaluated after receiving poor marks for decades from many historians.

 Scandal in the Grant administration and the battle over Reconstruction had led historians to rank him as one of the three worst Presidents.
 But in many recent surveys, Grant has escaped the bottom tier in presidential rankings.

 Here’s a quick list of 10 interesting Grant facts that put his career in perspective.

 1. Ulysses wasn’t his real first name.
 Hiram Ulysses Grant was stuck with the name Ulysses S. Grant due to a mistake by a benefactor on his application form to West Point.
 And as with President Harry S. Truman, the middle initial "S" doesn’t stand for anything.
 But having the name "U.S." Grant him the nickname “Sam”--as in Uncle Sam--among soldiers.

 2. Grant was an average student at West Point.
 Grant wasn’t great at academics and avoided church services, but he was a skilled horseman.
 His future battlefield foe, Robert E. Lee, was one of West Point’s greatest students and later its commandant.

 3. Grant and Lee served in the army during the Mexican War.
-Lee was the chief of staff for General Winfield Scott, while Grant served under General Zachary Scott.
+Lee was the chief of staff for General Winfield Scott, while Grant served as a regimental quartermaster under General Zachary Taylor.
 Both men received high marks from their superiors.

 6. Grant was the youngest president elected at the time.
 The former general was 46 years old and never held elected office when he took office in 1869.
-His inexperience would be a factor in a tumultuous eight-year term in the midst of Reconstruction.
+His inexperience would be a factor in a tumultuous eight-year term amid Reconstruction.